 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: In this retrospective study involving 42 children with myocarditis, we delineated the heterogeneous and unspecific clinical presentation of this condition, in order to provide clinical clues to improve its early recognition.
-Also, we found that the presence of left ventricle ejection fraction < 30% on echocardiography on admission was the major predictor for poor early outcomes.
-Due to echocardiography is not widely available at emergency departments, we found that younger ages (< 2 year-old), a prolonged course of the disease (> 7 d), and increased N-terminal pro-brain natriuretic peptide levels (> 5000 pg/mL) could help to identify these high-risk patients.
+Core tip: In this retrospective study involving 42 children with myocarditis, we delineated the heterogeneous and unspecific clinical presentation of this condition in order to provide clinical clues to improve its early recognition.
+We found that the presence of left ventricle ejection fraction < 30% on echocardiography on admission was the major predictor for poor early outcomes.
+Because echocardiography is not widely available at emergency departments, we found that younger ages (< 2-years-old), a prolonged course of the disease (> 7 d), and increased N-terminal pro-brain natriuretic peptide levels (> 5000 pg/mL) could help to identify these high-risk patients.

 Rodriguez-Gonzalez M, Sanchez-Codez MI, Lubian-Gutierrez M, Castellano-Martinez A. Clinical presentation and early predictors for poor outcomes in pediatric myocarditis: A retrospective study.
 World J Clin Cases 2019; In press